Cardiovascular disease (CVD)

 • You are more at risk of having CVD if you have atrial fibrillation (AF), high blood pressure, or high cholesterol.
 These are known as the ‘high risk conditions’

-• You are more at risk of CVD if you have diabetes or a family history of heart disease, if you are a smoker, or are from a black, Asian, minority ethnic (BAME) background
+• You are also more at risk of CVD if you have diabetes or a family history of heart disease, if you are a smoker, or are from a black, Asian or minority ethnic background

 Our work on CVD

-The programme aims to deliver the commitments set out in the Long Term Plan through:
+The programme aims to deliver the commitments set out in the NHS Long Term Plan through:

 • Improving and increasing early detection and treatment of CVD to help patients live longer, healthier lives.
 We will work towards people routinely knowing their ‘ABC’ numbers – (AF, blood pressure and cholesterol)

-• Improving the effectiveness of approaches such as the NHS Health Check to rapidly treat those identified with the high-risk conditions, including AF, high blood pressure and high cholesterol
+• Improving the effectiveness of approaches such as the NHS Health Check to rapidly treat those identified with the high-risk conditions.

 • Expanding access to genetic testing for Familial Hypercholesterolaemia (FH); enabling us to diagnose and treat those at genetic risk of sudden cardiac death

-• Commissioning a new national CVD prevention audit for primary care this audit is called ‘CVDPrevent’ and will extract routinely recorded but anonymised GP data, making it easier for practices and Primary Care Networks to systematically identify people whose treatment could be improved and risk reduced
+• Establishing a new national CVD prevention audit for primary care CVDPrevent which extracts routinely recorded but anonymised GP data, making it easier for practices and Primary Care Networks to systematically identify people whose treatment could be improved and risk reduced

 • Working with our partners to improve the response of the public to somebody having a cardiac arrest out of hospital and build defibrillator networks, making it easier to map and access defibrillators to improve survival from out of hospital cardiac arrest